 Bertie Sheppard - Our Brother

-Written by Andrew Sheppard
+Written by my father, Andrew Sheppard

 Bertie was born in Trinidad on 6th August 1914 and passed away in Grenada at the St. George’s Hospital shortly after 1.00 p.m. on Saturday 13th August, 1988.

 He was baptized in the Scottish Presbyterian religion, at the St. Ann’s Church of Scotland in Port of Spain, Trinidad.
 His name was Charles Albert Sheppard.
 He was the fifth child and the second son of Charles Sebastian Theodore Sheppard and Elsie Mabel née Gomez of Trinidad.
 I am the last (born the tenth child) of the male sex of a family of thirteen children.
 Our youngest brother, Arthur, died as a baby in 1928.
 At that time, there were six boys and six girls.
 Our father died in 1931 at the young age of 45.

 Bertie grew up with a strong Christian upbringing and was educated at Queen’s Royal College in Port of Spain, where he proved a person of exceptional ability and dedication to purpose and principle.
 He gained the Senior Cambridge School Certificate at the very young age of 16.
 Of necessity, Bertie had to seek gainful employment so as to supplement the family treasure, which was depleted after the premature death of our father.
 At that time, only two of the twelve children were working.
 Bertie was employed at one of the largest companies with diverse interests - George F. Huggins & Co.
 Ltd., which was founded by a young entrepreneur from St. Vincent.
 After graduating from Office Boy, Bertie was selected for the Stevedoring Department of Huggins & Company, which ran the largest shipping agencies, including Canadian National Steamships among several other important lines.